Dunure: Economy and fishing

+In 1912 an increase of the landings in Ayr was ascribed to crews from Dunure and Maidens.
+There was a corresponding drop in the landings at the latter two ports.

 Transport

 There was previously a Dunure railway station in the village on the Maidens and Dunure Railway: the station closed in the 1930s.

 Operated by Stagecoach West Scotland, the 361 bus service to Ayr & Straiton starts/terminates here.